Key Insight

 One of the aims of the CCP Vaccine Risk Perception and Ad Hoc Risk Communication study was to examine the impact of empirically uninformed vaccine risk communication.

-By “empirically uniformed risk communication,” I don’t mean vaccine-risk misinformation, such as the claim that childhood vaccines cause autism.
+By “empirically uniformed risk communication,” I don’t mean vaccine-risk mis information, such as the claim that childhood vaccines cause autism.
 I take as a given that false assertions like that generate unwarranted public concern.

 Rather, I’m using “empirically uniformed risk communication” to denote information that accurately conveys the risks of childhood vaccines–likely for the very appropriate purpose of counteracting misinformation– but that nevertheless embeds that information in empirically insupportable representations about the extent, sources, and consequences of public unease toward universal immunization.